-We are thrilled to share a list of grants awarded in Year 1 by the Surrey Championship & Surrey County Cricket Club via our partnership as announced earlier this year.
+We are thrilled to share a list of grants awarded in Year 1 by the Surrey Championship & Surrey County Cricket Club via our partnership as announced in 2018.

 |2018||Ashtead CC||Girls and Coaching support / fees|